Dhadhazi/storefront-backend-api/README.md

 ## Setup

-- Setup your prostges database
+- Setup your prostges database locally or with your favorite provider.
+My suggestion: https://www.elephantsql.com/
-- Clone the repo
+- Clone the repository
-- Fill in the [.env requirements](#.env) or just fill in the config.ts file
+- Fill in the [.env requirements](#.env) or just fill in the config.ts file (see below the variables needed)
-- Create a [database.json based on the requirements](#database.json) and migrate the DBs
+- Create a [database.json based on the requirements](#database.json) (see below the schema)
-- Run NPM install to install the node packages
+- Run `NPM install` to install the node packages
+- Run `db-migrate` command to migrate the database
-- Start the app with NPM start
+- Start the app with `NPM start`
 - Application runs in port 8000 by default (can be changed in config), database runs in port you set it up

 ## Tests